-Course also includes a discussion on the business aspects of equine dental maintenance, including an introduction to the school’s continuing education and student advancement program leading to two levels of educational achievement and certification.
+Course also includes a discussion on the business aspects of equine dental maintenance, including an introduction to the school’s continuing education and student advancement program.

 The Academy Of Equine Dentistry offers courses in February, July, and November.

-The 500-level advanced course is offered three times a year to provide continuing education for certified dental technicians and veterinarians with advanced knowledge in equine dentistry.
+The 500-level advanced course provides continuing education for certified dental technicians and veterinarians with advanced knowledge in equine dentistry.
 This course consists of five days of wet lab and lectures concerning the most recent advancements in our field presented by a staff of advanced dental practitioners and veterinarians.
 Included in our program are digital radiology, video endoscopy, endodontics, nerve blocks, oral extractions, orthodontics, and advanced surgical procedures.

 The contents of our program vary with each class to meet the changing needs of our students working in practice.
 Continuing education is an important part of our program and we encourage dental practitioners to participate in this highly attended course.